Tim020/UoY-Dissertation/README.md

 * bridge sensors
 * some sort of display for the simulation (let's draw a bridge)
 * speed up rendering by not continually drawing background
+* force simulation speed to be bound to display update speed (optionally)